1 in Sleep Product Research

 THE GOOD: Airbeds provide personalized, adjustable support which tends to result in above average comfort and pain relief.
 Longevity / lifespan overall is good.
-Initial off gassing odor tends to be minimal.
+Initial off gassing odor and heat retention tend to be limited.

 THE BAD: Unlike other bed types, airbeds are mechanical which means that more can conceivably go wrong with them.
 Warranty coverage is below average.
 Their operation is not silent due to air pump noise.
 Assembly is required.
 Airbed availability in smaller markets can be poor.

 THE BEDS: Airbeds use air for main support as opposed to springs or foam.
 The comfort layer can consist of fiberfill, regular foam, memory foam, latex or a combination thereof.
 Firmness and support can be adjusted by adding / removing air from the mattress using an electric pump.
 Each side of the bed can have its own independent adjustment.